Back to Blog

 Machining Considerations

-PEI: Similar to PEEK machining.
-Transparent grades can be polished for optical applications.
+PEI behaves similarly to PEEK during machining.
+Transparent grades can be polished for optical applications, opening up possibilities that the other two materials can’t match.

 Working With NextGen Components